xywa23/agentsudo/README.md

 ## The Problem
 **The Enemy:** Hardcoded `.env` API keys (e.g., `STRIPE_SECRET_KEY`) shared by all agents.
 **The Solution:** Stop hardcoding keys.
-Use `ai-sudo` to generate temporary, scoped keys in 1 line of Python.
+Use `ai-sudo` to enforce permissions and approval workflows in 1 line of Python.

 ## Installation